Quick start guide

 tomato currently contains two command line user-facing utilities/executables:

-, responsible for management of the daemon process, andketchup
+tomato, responsible for management of the daemon process, andketchup, responsible for job submission and management.

-These two executables then internally spawn other processes, including the state daemon process tomato-daemon
+These two executables then internally spawn other processes, including the state daemon process tomato-daemon, a tomato-job process for every running job, and a tomato-driver process for each driver type, managing all devices of a that type.

 tomato concepts flowchart